Mar 21, 2008

 GREGORY WARNER: Well, this is a kind of ab crunches.

-GREGORY WARNER: Yeah, there he's throwing his legs up and back down. [man grunts] Back down, [man groans] so I figured I'd help him out.
-So I started playing my accordion for him…
+GREGORY WARNER: Yeah, there he's throwing his legs up, guard pushes them back down.
+Going up.
+Back down.
+So I figured I'd help him out.
+So I start playing my accordion for him.

-GREGORY WARNER: And it’s going well, Najib’s bopping his head tune, and then he kind of looks at me.
-He says, “Hey, how do you know Afghan music?”
-I say, “I'm not playing Afghan music” and he says, “Yes you are.”
-I say, “No I'm not.”
-“Yeah, you are.”
-I said, “No, no, that's like a folk song from the 60s called, ‘Those Were the Days, My Friend’—some song that my mom used to sing.
+GREGORY WARNER: And it's going well.
+Najib's bopping his head to the tune.
+And then he kind of looks at me.
+He says, "Hey, how do you know Afghan music?"
+I say, "I'm not playing Afghan music."
+And he says, "Yes, you are."
+I say, No, I'm not."
+"Yeah, you are."
+I said, "No, no, no. That's like a folk song from the '60s called "Those Were The Days, My Friend."
+Some song that my mom used to sing.

-GREGORY WARNER’S MOM: [singing and playing guitar] We thought they'd never end.
-We'd sing and dance forever and a day….
+[ARCHIVE CLIP, Gregory's mom: We thought they'd never end.
+We'd sing and dance forever and a day.]

-GREGORY WARNER: [speaking to Najib] So what's the story of “Those Were the Days, My Friend” That's what we call it.
-Tell me about that song.
+GREGORY WARNER: So what's the story of "Those Were The Days, My Friend?"
+That's what we call it.
+Tell me about that song. [sings]

-NAJIB: [while doing ab crunches] That song is from the singer who was famous for being a Casanova.
-His name is Ahmad Zahir—
+NAJIB: That song is from a singer who is famous for being a Casanova.
+His name is Ahmad Zahir.

 GUARD: Ahmad Zahir.
-Famous singer in Afghanistan 25 years ago.
+Famous singer in Afghanistan.
+It's 25 years ago.

-GREGORY WARNER: How do the lyrics go in—
+GREGORY WARNER: How does—how does the lyrics go in ...

-GREGORY WARNER: Okay, it's it's true.
+GREGORY WARNER: Okay, it's true.
 He did get it wrong.
 So I forgot about it.
 I thought he was crazy.
 Then it kept happening.
-I would bring my accordion, play it for some people every time he would say, “Hey, isn't that Ahmad Zahir song?”
+I would bring my accordion, play it for some people.
+Every time people would say, "Hey, isn't that a Ahmad Zahir song?"

-ROBERT: How do you—how do you spell his name?
+ROBERT: How do you say—how do you spell his name?

 GREGORY WARNER: Z-A-H-I-R.

 ROBERT: Is he stealing these tunes?
-Is that what you're saying?
+Is that what you saying?

-GREGORY WARNER: So I begged Najib to tell me more about this Ahmad Zahir guy and finally he says, “Okay, I'll take you to meet the old childhood friend of the man himself.”
-So we drive up to this gate.
-This guy with white hair opens the door—him and Najib chat for a bit.
-This guy called Sadat Dardar.
+GREGORY WARNER: So I begged Najib to tell me more about this Ahmad Zahir guy, and finally he says, "Okay, I'll take you to meet the old childhood friend of the man himself."
+So we drive up to this gate, this guy with white hair opens the door.
+He and Najib chat for a bit.
+This guy named Sadat Dardar.

 ROBERT: Sadat Dardar.